 Little Witch Academia is Yoh Yoshinari's precious child, who is one of the most important and iconic animators this industry has.
 It's at the same time, a love letter to it, with clear intent, wanting to be a message of hope to everyone looking to be part of it eventually.
 Unfortunately, he is an animator, not a writer (though he most likely wasn't alone in this), and said intentions are not backed up by the execution of the piece once examined under the cold eye of the

-monocle-wearing critic who thinks too highly of him/her-self, yet far from a complete dreck.
+monocle-wearing critic who thinks too highly of themself despite of their own contradiction-riddled writing, yet far from a complete dreck.
 This "love letter" has fundamental problems with its setting, plot, pace, characters, and a strangely ambiguous thematic simplicity that I can only attribute to the core idea Yoshinari tried to bring forward getting in the way of the show's story, and that's without touching details like the amounts of redundancy in the dialogue or some poorly paced scenes that end with no momentum.
 Little Witch Academia is an anime that always finds a way to squander its potential, and I'll proceed to explain myself.

 First, lets talk about anime and animators.
 How is this related to our little witches?
 The show acts like a metaphor to the journey of the young animator in the industry, an ideal represented by Kagari Atsuko (Akko), where the magic world symbolizes anime and its institutions.
 Many animators are inspired from a very young age by one piece of animation that resonates with them, which leads them to choose said profession.
 The world of animation (and anime) is alive as long as there is new people that wants to work in it, and it's also necessary that veterans are able to train them for that.